evennia/evennia/evennia/contrib/utils/database_backup/README.md

 Contribution by helpme (2024)

-This module helps backup and restore your game world from database, as well as scheduling backups in-game.
-Backups are saved in your game's `server` folder.
-Database backups are *not* automatically uploaded to any cloud service, it is left to you to decide what to do with them (i.e. pushed to git, uploaded to a cloud service, downloaded to hard drive).
+This module schedules backups in-game, which saves a copy of your database to your game's `server/backups` folder.
+Database backups are *not* automatically uploaded to any cloud service, it is left to you to decide what to do with them (i.e. pushed to git, uploaded to the ether, downloaded to a hard drive).

-Backups can take place at any time, while restoring the game world from backup has to take place outside of game commands, during downtime, as documented below.
+Backups can take place at any time.
+Restoring the game world from backup takes place during downtime, as documented below.

 Currently, the sqlite3 (the evennia default) and postgresql databases are supported.
 Others are welcome to add more.